-So bumping the iPhone to October does have a precedent, but of course the coronavirus does not.
-And if Apple wasn't able to bring out the "iPhone 12" on schedule, still it did a remarkable job releasing anything at all.
+So bumping the iPhone to October did have a precedent, but of course the coronavirus does not.
+And if Apple wasn't able to bring out the "iPhone 12" on schedule, still it did a remarkable job releasing anything this month at all.

 September 2020's "Time Flies" event was another virtual one instead of the old in-person, on-stage, live presentations.
 Apple does these videos so extremely well that you can forget how hard they are to make, and you can forget how devices have to be ready to show in time for filming.